Illinois Compiled Statutes

 Revenues derived from this tax shall be paid to the treasurer of the

-county and held by him for the benefit of the fund.
+county and held by the treasurer for the benefit of the fund.

 If the payments on account of taxes are insufficient during any year